OIDC Federation

 Production trust configuration values

-values when configuring trust in app.driftwise.ai (production):
+Use the following values when configuring trust in app.driftwise.ai (production):

 | Value | Production value | Used by |